“Choose a job you love, and you will never have to work a day in your life.” – Confucius

 More often than not, most people who are looking for a career change based on what they’re suited for, find themselves in a sea of opportunities and will not be able to easily make up their mind when confronted with similar positions in different industries, locations, salaries, work requirements, working hours, etc. Grabbing the opportunity of having a long-weekend to focus is recommended.
 It could be just what you need to do to de-stress, have an open mind and start evaluating your strengths and weaknesses.

 Give yourself some time to think about the previous jobs that you may have had.
+Did you have sales and marketing jobs before?
+Perhaps in finance?
 Whether they were in the same industry or a range of others, you can still isolate the elements of what your job required and see which ones seemed most appealing to you.

 What did you enjoy most?

 What did you like least?

 When did you feel overwhelmingly stressed?

 Asking yourself these questions may help you understand the way in which you like to work, for example, you may have just realized that although you can work in a team, you would much rather like to focus on your work by yourself, at your own pace, in your own space.
 In this case you may find that you’re not as motivated and proficient in your work when working with others.
 This is alright because there is a multitude of positions available that require individuals that would need to work mostly by themselves, just like there is a wide range of positions that require a number of team-players.
 These types of questions and answers will be able to give you an insight into what your strengths and weaknesses are, helping you achieve a sense of self-knowing.

 If you already know which direction you’d like to take your career to, the next step you should do is review your resume, where you will encounter one of three scenarios: